simitter/CollectMe/README.md

  * WowAce profile support

 ## Usage
-Collect Me creates two magscros for mount and companion summoning.
+Collect Me creates two macros for mount and companion summoning.
 All other features and settin can be accessed on the main window.

 ## Slash Commands
  * /collectme or /cm will bring up the main window